uml-ubicomp-2016-spring/ubicomp16-MYOControl/README.md

 Current code is updated along with the zoom functionality and icon change on Github and is named Sid-Myo Gallery 2.0.

 Saurabh: Worked on inputs provided by SIddhant while integrating  myo feature pointed towards some updates in movingview.java and movingunit.java file.

+Week Progress Report : 4/26 to 5/2

+Siddhant : Tested MYO, for trial use gave it to 5 of my friends and asked them to use it, took their feedback on the app and Myo arm Controller.
+Found paper published on MYO undersood the scope of their discussion .
+Created the Project Report .